mgechev/angularjs-style-guide/README.md

 #Introduction

-The goal of this style guide is to present a set of best practises and style guidelines for one AngularJS application.
-For to developing applications understandable by others is quite important to follow common guidelines.
-It is also very useful to have a single place for collecting all the known best practices.
-This document aims exactly that.
+The goal of this style guide is to present a set of best practices and style guidelines for one AngularJS application.
 These best practices are collected from:

 0. AngularJS's source code